 See the longest-continually occupied military base – Fort Wadsworth

 Before its closing in the 1990s’, Fort Wadsworth was the longest-continuously-occupied military base in the US.
-The first fortification on the site was built in 1663 by the Dutch.
-The next conquerors were the British in the 1700s.
-After the Revolutionary War, the fort became a property of the city of New York.
-After that, the fort survived the Civil War and was an army post during both world wars.
 Today, the fort’s remains are part of the Gateway National Recreation Area with parts of the site still under military control but the site is open for visitors and it’s a great picnic area and one of the best birdwatching spots in town.

 Discover Staten Island’s Boat Graveyard

-Outside the city in the southwest of Staten Island is a ship graveyard.
+Outside the city in the southwest of Staten Island you’ll find a very interesting sight; a ship graveyard.
 A tidal strait called the Arthur Kill has caused the wrecks of about 100 boats that remain strewn across this salvage yard.
-This location is a bit off the beaten track, but it provides an eerie thrill and even historical relevance, as many of the ships are well-known vessels of the early 20th century.
+This location is a bit off-the-beaten-track, but it provides an eerie thrill and even historical relevance, as many of the ships are well-known vessels of the early 20th century.

 Say hi to the seals of Swinburne Island